 Vessel monitoring system (VMS)-based maps show that the most widespread gears used in the central Barents Sea are bottom trawl and lines (Figures 4–6).
 Bottom trawling produces abrasion on the seafloor.

-Using VMS and logbook data it has been estimated that mobile bottom trawling techniques used by commercial fisheries in the 12 m+ vessel category have been deployed over approximately 35000 km2 of the Barents Sea in 2013, corresponding to ca. 1.6% of the ecoregion's spatial extent.
-The proportion of swept seafloor increased by ca. 1% from 2009 until 2013.
+Using VMS and logbook data it has been estimated that mobile bottom trawling techniques used by commercial fisheries in the 12 m+ vessel category have been deployed over approximately 91 010 km2 of the Barents Sea in 2018, corresponding to ca. 4.3% of the ecoregion's spatial extent (Figure 6).
+This figure excludes Russian fishing effort.
 The pressure is mainly concentrated close to the coastline and in the central Barents Sea.

-Surface and subsurface abrasion pressure expressed as the swept-area ratio from VMS data from 2013 in the Barents Sea ICES ecoregion.
-Russian fishing effort is not included (ICES, 2015b).
-Click to enlarge image.
+Figure 6: Surface and subsurface abrasion pressure expressed as the swept-area ratio from VMS data from 2014-2017 in the Barents Sea ICES ecoregion.
+Russian fishing effort is not included (ICES, 2019).